-U.S. generally accepted accounting principles require that the management's discussion and analysis on pages 3 through 15 and the Schedule of Employer Contributions - New York State and Local Employees' Retirement System, Schedule of Proportionate Share of the Net Pension Liability - New York State and Local Employees' Retirement System, and Schedule of Changes in the Authority's Total OPEB liability and Related Ratios on pages 47, 48, and 49, respectively, be presented to supplement the financial statements.
-Such information, although not a part of the financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the financial statements, and other knowledge we obtained during our audits of the financial statements.
-We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.
+U.S. generally accepted accounting principles require that the management's discussion and analysis on pages 3 through 15 and the Schedule of Employer Contributions - New York State and Local Employees' Retirement System, Schedule of Proportionate Share of the Net Pension Liability - New York State and Local Employees' Retirement System, and Schedule of Changes in the Authority's Total OPEB liability and Related Ratios on pages 47, 48, and 49, respectively, be presented to supplement the basic financial statements.
+Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audits of the basic financial statements.
+We do not express an opinion or provide any assurance on the information or provide any assurance.